bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Yes.

-But with `Ark` is going to be a very centralized service.
+`Ark` is going to be a very centralized service.

 We should not build the `Tor` network using `Ark`, I think.